 We, currently only accept contract work paid by Credit Card through Square Trade or Electroonic Deposit into Jensen Enterprises Checking Account for Jensen Enterprises ICC/ICBO Building Inspector and/or Project Management Services.

-We accept only credit card payments through Square Trade as well as Pay Pal for Jensen Studios Fine Arts and Crafts and Workshops on this site.
+We accept only credit card payments through Square Trade for Jensen Studios Fine Arts and Crafts and Workshops on this site.